 In practice, it is not possible to realistically quantify dust impacts using dispersion modelling in the construction phase.
 To do so would require knowledge of weather conditions for the period in which work would be taking place in each location on the site.
-However the minor nature of upgrades (relative to the development of a new plant), limited spoil handling, and short duration of works means that dust is not expected to be a significant emission and appropriate management measures will minimise the potential for off-site impacts.
+However, the nature of the upgrades relative to the development of a new plant means that dust is not expected to be a significant emission and appropriate management measures will minimise the potential for off-site impacts.